Dillonb/n64/README.md

 ## CPU
 Reasonably complete.
 Not all instructions are there yet, but enough for now.
 I'm implementing instructions as I come across them in games, so this will slowly progress as time goes on.

+An interpreter and a basic cached interpreter are available, able to be switched at compile time by editing a `#define` in n64system.c.

 ## RSP
 Reasonably complete.
 Fast3d (Super Mario 64) seems to work.
 There are still bugs in the VRCP family of instructions.